Frequently Asked Questions (FAQs)

 Where can I buy the LPs listed in your discographies?

 Both Sides Now is not a record company, but rather, an information web site.
 We have no affiliation with the companies listed in the discographies, and no special connections to obtain their product.
-We have always had good luck in finding old vinyl records by either looking in the auctions such as e-bay (see below) or by posting our wants on the following newsgroup:
+We have always had good luck in finding old vinyl records by looking in the auctions such as e-bay (see below).

 Why isn't my favorite label listed in the Discography Pages?
-How can you possibly omit major labels like Capitol, Columbia, Decca, and RCA?
+How can you possibly omit major labels?

 Patience, patience.
-We have been working on this project on-line for over 10 years, and for many more years before that.
+We have been working on this project on-line for over 20 years, and for many more years before that.
 We are posting labels as we have time to do so.
 Major labels have so many LPs that it would take possibly a year of work to complete just one of them.
-We are trying to post many of the minor labels instead, but will eventually get around to posting more of the majors (MGM and Warner/Electra/Atlantic labels are already posted, as well as a few small pieces of Columbia and Capitol).
-The plan is to post the other majors "eventually."
+We are trying to post many of the minor labels instead, but will eventually get around to posting more of the majors (MGM and Warner/Electra/Atlantic labels are already posted, as well as Capitol, some pieces of Columbia, MCA, and RCA).
+The plan is to post all majors "eventually."

 I'm trying to find lyrics to an oldie I've seen listed on your site.
 Is there anywhere I can go to get the lyrics to a specific song?

 There are many web sites dedicated to song lyrics.
 Try using search engines like Google.
-Type the name of the song in quotes, followed by the word "lyrics" (not in quotes).
+Type the name of the song in quotes, followed by the word lyrics.

 I'm trying to get the licensing rights to use a song listed on one of your discographies.
 How do I get in contact with the company?